 Water leaks can occur in concealed places.
 These are often hidden in walls or underground and can stay undetected for extended periods of time.
 Depending on the size of the leaking spot, concealed leaks can waste litres of water every day.

-Though not traditionally recognised as a leak problem, condensation can be a damaging form of concealed water leak.
-Mild condensation is okay, but when the water or drainage pipes are excessively porous, they can damage your walls, floors, ceilings and woodworking with time.
+Though not traditionally recognized as a leak problem, condensation can be a damaging form of a concealed water leak.
+Mild condensation is okay, but when the water or drainage pipes are excessively porous, they can damage your walls, floors, ceilings, and woodworking with time.
 Consider insulating such pipes to stop or reduce this water loss.

-If you know the tell-tale signs of a leaking water system, you can fix it before the water bill skyrocket and keep gallons of water from being wasted.
+If you know the tell-tale signs of a leaking water system, you can fix it before the water bill skyrockets and keep gallons of water from being wasted.

 How will you know when there’s a water leak?

-There are a number of ways to know when there is a water leak in your water supply or drainage system.
+There are several ways to know when there is a water leak in your water supply or drainage system:

-Evident signs of wetness, stains or discoloration on the ceilings, walls, floors and woodwork indicate concealed water leaks.
-There could be a cracked water pipe or a damaged joinery somewhere on the walls that’s letting water out.
-And if you see same on the floor, there is a leak underground.
+Evident signs of wetness, stains or discolouration on the ceilings, walls, floors and woodwork indicate concealed water leaks.
+There could be a cracked water pipe or damaged joinery somewhere on the walls that are letting water out.
+And if you see some on the floor, there is a leak underground.

 You’d expect your water bills to go up if the consumption patterns in the family have recently changed.
 An increased number of people in the family, recent masonry or construction work in the home; the list of reasons can be long and diverse.
 But if none of these has recently happened and the bill went up significantly, you could be losing water to a leak.